-Northwestern University may modify these expectations at any time as guidance from federal, state, and local governments and/or the University evolves.
-Substantive modifications will be communicated to students via email and other methods.
-As a reminder, in addition to the expectations set forth below, all students are expected to follow policies applicable to students, including those contained in the Student Handbook and your specific academic program.
+The health and well-being of our community is Northwestern's highest priority.
+As such, Northwestern University may modify expectations at any time as guidance from federal, state, and local governments and/or the University evolves.
+Substantive modifications will be communicated to students via email and other methods, including the University's COVID-19 website.